QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 be faster to tie the investments together rather than migrating the components and refactoring them to a single platform.

+##### Revenue Opportunity

+Revenue opportunities vary based on the intent and use case of the cloud.
+The requirements of a commercial, customer-facing product are often very different from an internal, private cloud.
+You must consider what features make your design most attractive to your users.

 **To be continued...**

 ## Use Cases (Learn from Others)